 “6That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”

 This is much easier than it may sound.
 Remember, Jesus is in the middle of articulating an old promise and expounding on it.
 Jesus isn’t merely whipping up some completely new idea to sound deep.
-The Word in the Flesh is revealing the words of God in O.T.
+The Word in the Flesh is revealing the mystery of God concealed within O.T.
 Scriptures!

 Being born-again means we have been given a new heart of flesh but it is still flesh!
 Flesh is not perfected.
 It was pure when given to us but, we are the stewards of our own heart; to keep it pure!
 However, God is Spirit (John 4:24) Since we were born-again of God; we were born-again in the spirit!
 1 Cor.6:17 boldly declares that our spirit was joined to the Lord’s Spirit!